Klemek/gitblog-data/2019/06/23/index.md

-# Welcome to your new blog
+# Welcome to my new blog

 If you see this page, that means it's working